 Pension liabilities, pension expense, and deferred outflows of resources and deferred inflows of resources related to pensions: At June 30, 2024, the Business Council reported a liability of \$3,396,793 for its proportionate share of the net pension liability.
 The net pension liability was measured as of December 31, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2023.
 There were no assumption changes for the 2023 actuarial valuation.
-The Business Council's proportion of the net pension liability was based on the relationship of the Business Council's total contributions to the plan for the year ended December 31, 2023, the Business Council's proportion was 0.1496265280%, which was an increase from its December 31, 2022 proportion of 0.1271578942%.
+The Business Council's proportion of the net pension liability was based on the relationship of the Business Council's total contributions to the plan for the year ended December 31, 2023 to the contributions of all participating employers for the same period.
+At December 31, 2023, the Business Council's proportion was 0.1496265280%, which was an increase from its December 31, 2022 proportion of 0.1271578942%.